CyberMonitor/orquestra-docs/v1/content/tutorials/hello-component.md

 ### Adding Some Code

-Orquestra can support any Python3 source that can be installed via `pip` using a `setup.py` script.

 Orquestra currently supports Python3 source code.
 There are different ways to organize a component.
 In this example, we will put the python script at the root of the component.
 You can find more information about Components on the [Components page](../../quantum-engine/components/), and you can find more information about how to make your component compatible with the Python3 runtime on the [Runtime page](../../quantum-engine/runtime/).

 At the root of your github repo, create a Python script called `welcome.py`.
 Orquestra does support other file structures in components, but the workflow included in this tutorial expects this script to be at the root.